 - (1) The charity and its property shall be managed and administered by a committee comprising the officers and other members elected in accordance with this constitution.
-The officers and other members of the committee shall be the trustees of the charity and in this constitution are together called 'the trustees'. - (2) The charity should have the following officers: - (a) a Chair, - (b) a Vice chair, - (c) a Secretary, and - (d) a Treasurer. - (3) Every trustee must be a paid-up member of the charity. - (4) No one may be appointed a trustee if he or she would be disqualified from acting under the provisions of clause 19. - (5) The number of trustees shall be not less than 5 and not more than 15. - (6) Transitional arrangements for election or selection of trustees. - (a) The first trustees of a new u3a (including officers) shall be those persons acting as a steering group at the conclusion of the meeting at which this constitution is adopted.
+The officers and other members of the committee shall be the trustees of the charity and in this constitution are together called 'the trustees'. - (2) The charity should have the following officers: - (a) a Chair,

+- (b) a Vice chair, - (c) a Secretary, and - (d) a Treasurer. - (3) Every trustee must be a paid-up member of the charity. - (4) No one may be appointed a trustee if he or she would be disqualified from acting under the provisions of clause 19. - (5) The number of trustees shall be not less than 5 and not more than 15. - (6) Transitional arrangements for election or selection of trustees. - (a) The first trustees of a new u3a (including officers) shall be those persons acting as a steering group at the conclusion of the meeting at which this constitution is adopted.
 At any time up till the first annual general meeting the existing trustees may co-opt additional trustees up to the maximum number specified in sub-clause 16(5).
-The first trustees will serve until the first annual general meeting when all will retire but be eligible for nomination and subsequent election. - (b) Upon adoption of this constitution the charity will continue with the terms of membership for those trustees eligible to continue as trustees under the charity's previous constitution with the proviso that all and any transitional arrangements end before the third annual general meeting after this constitution is adopted. - (7) The maximum total period of service of any trustee shall be 9 years in any combination of roles whether or not the periods of service are contiguous. - (8) No-one may hold any specific officer position or be an ordinary (non- officer) trustee for a continuous period in excess of 3 years without an interval of at least 1 year between the periods of service. - (9) All trustees shall be elected annually but may be re-elected subject to the provisions in sections (7) to (8) of this clause. - (10) A trustee may not appoint anyone to act on his or her behalf at meetings of the trustees.
+The first trustees will serve until the first annual general meeting when all will retire but be eligible for nomination and subsequent election. - (b) Upon adoption of this constitution the charity will continue with the terms of membership for those trustees eligible to continue as trustees under the charity's previous constitution with the proviso that all and any transitional arrangements end before the third annual general meeting after this constitution is adopted. - (7) The maximum total period of service of any trustee shall be 9 years in any combination of roles whether or not the periods of service are contiguous. - (8) No-one should hold any specific officer position or be an ordinary (non-officer) trustee for a continuous period in excess of 3 years without an interval of at least 1 year between the periods of service.
+In special circumstances, to support the effective operation of the charity, and with the agreement of the trustee, a trustee may serve for more than 3 years in the same or a variety of positions, without taking 1 year intervals, subject to not exceeding the maximum of 9 years' service defined in clause 16.7 - (9) All trustees shall be elected annually but may be re-elected subject to the provisions in sections (7) to (8) of this clause. - (10) A trustee may not appoint anyone to act on his or her behalf at meetings of the trustees.